 The first upscale resort facing Lagundri Bay and its epic world class wave

 Until now, the only place where surf travelers could stay in Nias were “Losmen” – a type of guesthouse owned by local families.
 It is a good surprise to see that foreign investments haven’t invaded the Christian island of Nias, as it has happened in Bali and other regions of Indonesia.
 In fact, locals have made it really hard for foreigners to set up a structure in the village that is governed by local families.
 By being here for 40 years, Mark has gained respect amongst the community that allowed him to not only run a resort but also make it beneficial to the whole community.

 A surf-resort for friends and families

-KabuNohi’s cosy atmosphere and top notch facilities makes it ideal for families to stay and surf in Nias.
-This is the first place on the island that caters to families, while Losmen are more for backpackers and other surfers.
+KabuNohi’s cozy atmosphere and top-notch facilities make it ideal for families to stay and surf in Nias.
+This is the first place on the island that caters to families, while Losmens (local homestays) will be ideal for those on a tighter budget.
 Even though the wave in Lagundri Bay is known to be heavy, there are plenty of other spots around as well as a surf school where you can bring the kids.